Gary King (politician): Attorney General

 As the 30th Attorney General of New Mexico, King spearheaded the effort to get legislation passed that made it a felony crime to engage in the practice of human trafficking.
 The United Nations committee invited King to present this legislation as a model for other nations seeking to end the practice of human slavery.

 On March 2, 2011, King on behalf of the Respondent, New Mexico, argued before the United States Supreme Court in Bullcoming v.
 New Mexico.
 On July 10, 2012, King officially announced that he was seeking the Democratic nomination for Governor of New Mexico.

 Elections

 1998 gubernatorial election

 King was a candidate for Governor of New Mexico in the 1998 New Mexico gubernatorial election, placing second in the Democratic primary to then-Mayor of Albuquerque Martin Chavez.

 2004 congressional election

 In 2004, King ran for New Mexico's 2nd congressional district seat, losing to incumbent Republican Steve Pearce.
 In 2006, King was elected Attorney General of New Mexico.
 He was re-elected in 2010, winning against Curry County District Attorney Matthew Chandler.
+King received money from Jeffrey Epstein during his 2004 congressional campaign.

 2014 gubernatorial election

 On June 3, 2014, King won the New Mexico Democratic primary for governor and was immediately endorsed by his opponents; Alan Webber, Lawrence Rael, Howie Morales and Linda Lopez.
 King unsuccessfully ran against incumbent Republican governor Susana Martinez in the general election.
 He told fellow Democrats at a fundraiser that Martinez "does not have a Latino heart".

+King again received donations from convicted sex offender Epstein, this time totaling $35,600 routed through Epstein businesses.
+In June 2014, King sent Epstein an email thanking him for a proposed $50,000 personal donation to King's campaign, after which one of Epstein's lawyers suggested routing the funds through a trust to avoid detection.
+On September 9, 2014, it was reported that King would return the money when news of the donations became public.

+Relationship with Jeffrey Epstein

+King's relationship with Epstein dates to at least 1993, which included lunches, use of Epstein's private jet, campaign contributions, and meetings, mostly focusing on Epstein financially supporting King's campaigns.
+The New Mexico Political Report wrote "King courted a relationship with Epstein through private dining appointments and campaign donations hidden behind corporate fronts to avoid "press coverage" for King..."
+After reports in February 2026 came out that King flew on Epstein's private jet during his 2014 gubernatorial election, King denied knowing the jet was Epstein's.
+Emails reviewed and subsequently posted online by The New Mexico Political Report showed King coordinating with Epstein to use the jet to fly to Washington D.C.

+In February 2026, King appeared in the publicly released Epstein files.